SamyMe/12AngryAgents/readme.md

 ### Modeling **12 Angry Men** movie using Jade Multy Agent Platform

-*parseScript.py* : Extracts the dialogs.
+*parseScript.py* : Extracts the dialogs and dumping it into json file.

 *MainContainer.java* : Launches the main container